 You're likely to get the best deals when you buy more than two items from a vendor, or you buy something relatively expensive.

 Enlisting the help of one of the small-group or custom tour guides (see Tip 2) can often get you better prices than you can get on your own, especially if you're not fluent in French.
+The vendors know that if they give a good price, you'll be pleased with the guide (and perhaps tip accordingly), and the guide will be likely to return again with another tour group.

 Most sellers in the indoor markets speak at least some English; among the street vendors, English skills vary.
 If you can muster even a few words of French, do so in order to be polite, and simply write your proposed price (in Euros) on a piece of paper.

 The real value in shopping at Les Puces Flea Market comes when you find something unique, beautiful, and irresistible that you'd never find anywhere else.
-In those cases, negotiate to the best of your (or your Guide's) ability - but don't walk away from something you love.
+In those cases, negotiate to the best of your (or your guide's) ability - but don't walk away from something you love.
 Regrets cost more than the Euros you might save.

 Tip 6: Need More Time at Les Puces?
 Where to Stay Nearby